datalater/hamancho_engstudy/englishman/20190120-Cambridge-Graduate-Shocked-by-Korean-Education-System.md

 * **Chris** How do you feel?
 * **Students** Very tense.
 * **Chris** And after Suneung, you go to university?
-* **Students** We each get our own grades, and then depending on like how much you got on a particular test.
-They divide you and they assort you to the universities you can go to.
+* **Students** We each get our own grades.
+And then depending on like how much you got on a particular test, they divide you and they assort you to the universities you can go to.
 * **Josh** Oh my gosh!
 * **Students** We go to school until 8 o'clock in the morning and finish school at 10 o'clock at night.
 * **Chris** No!